Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Theory

 As, $\bra{m_1m_2}H_1\ket{m_1m_2}=E_{m_1m_2}$,

 For sake of mathematical convenience, we introduce a matrix $K$ with elements defined as $K_{ij}=e^{-\beta E_{ij}}$, or $K= $, via Eq.~(10).
 Thus, partition function $Z$ reduces to,

-Unlike HD model where we require the payoff condition $a+d=b+c$ in order to get a simple analytical form for game magnetisation, DE model needs no such condition since the Hamiltonian is limited to a single spin site.
+Unlike the HD model, where we require the payoff condition $a+d=b+c$ to get a simple analytical form for game magnetization, the DE model needs no such condition since the Hamiltonian is limited to a single spin site.
 To determine difference between players playing strategy $s_1$ and those playing strategy $s_2$, we introduce an operator $\hat{J_z}=\sum_iP_0^{(i)}-P_1^{(i)}$ where $i$ denotes spin site index\cite{Adami}.
-The expectation value of $\hat{J_z}$ gives an average difference between number of $s_1$ players and $s_2$ players in thermodynamic limit.
-Since DE model only concerns itself with game magnetisation of focal player (or, focal site) $1$, we have $\hat{J_z}^{(1)}=P_0^{(1)}-P_1^{(1)}$.
-Average game magnetisation is then given as
+The expectation value of $\hat{J_z}$ gives an average difference between several $s_1$ players and $s_2$ players in the thermodynamic limit.
+Since DE model only concerns itself with the game magnetization of focal player (or focal site) $1$, we have $\hat{J_z}^{(1)}=P_0^{(1)}-P_1^{(1)}$.
+Average game magnetization is then given as

 Here we have $\ket{x}=\ket{m_1,m_2},m_i\in \{0,1\}$.
 Also we see that $\hat{J_z}^{(1)}\ket{0 m_2}=\ket{0 m_2}$ and $\hat{J_z}^{(1)}\ket{1 m_2}=-\ket{1 m_2}$.
 Thus,

 wherein, $K$ represents matrix in Eq.~(\ref{K}).